Advertisement

 What kind of potato is the best?

-Look for small potatoes and that when they are cooked they are soft and even creamy.
+Look for small potatoes that turn soft and creamy when cooked.

-I like fingerling potatoes, Galena potatoes or Creole potatoes.
+I like fingerling potatoes, baby Yukon Golds, or Creole potatoes.

-• First, You need to choose small potatoes, wash them thoroughly, and then dry them.
-After that, place them on a baking sheet.
+• First, choose small potatoes, wash them well, and dry them.
+Place on a baking sheet.

-• Third.
-Take them out of the oven and smash them with a wooden or stainless-steel turner or with the bottom part of a glass.
+• Third, take them out of the oven and smash each one flat with a spatula, the bottom of a glass, or your hand.

-• Fourth.
-Put them back in the oven to brown until the potatoes skins are golden and crispy.
+• Fourth, return them to the oven and bake again until the edges are golden and crispy.

 • Soy sauce